WIDEROZ/MPI/Brouiilon.md

 The portrait was created by AI.
-The algorithm takes in input some paintings form the fourteenth century
+The algorithm takes in input some paintings form the fourteenth century to the twenty, moreover the construction of the program has two clear sides : the first is to create images based on those works of art and the second one is to compare what the first part made, to real portraits.